Summer War

 The Summer War (Estonian: Suvesõda) was the occupation of Estonia during the Second World War.
-It was fought between the Forest Brothers (Metsavennad), the Omakaitse, and the Wehrmacht's 18th Army against the forces of the 8th Army of the USSR and the NKVD.
+It was fought between the Forest Brothers (Metsavennad), the Omakaitse, and the German 18th Army against the forces of the Soviet 8th Army and the NKVD.

 Background

 On June 17, 1940, the USSR occupied Estonia and on August 6, Estonia became a Soviet Socialist Republic.
-Estonian civilians and potential Soviet opponents were repressed and sent to prison camps and settlements in the Soviet Union during the deportation in June.
+Estonian civilians and potential Soviet opponents were repressed and sent to prison camps and settlements in the Soviet Union during the June deportation of 1941.
+Over 10,000 men, women, and children were deported to the Soviet Union, including 400 Estonian Jews.

 Invasion

-When the Third Reich invaded the Soviet Union on June 22, 1941, some Estonians hoped that the Germans would liberate the Baltics from Soviet rule.
-The Army Group Nord, led by Marshal General Wilhelm Ritter von Leeb, invaded Estonia.
-In Northern Estonia, the Soviets' Destruction battalions fiercely defended the area, and it was the last to be occupied by Germany, Around 12,000 partisans of the Estonian Forest Brothers attacked the NKVD forces and the 8th Army.
-After the German 18th Army crossed the Estonian southern border on July 7–9; the Forest Brothers organized bigger units.
-They took on the 8th Army units and destruction battalions at Antsla on 5 July 1941.
+When Nazi Germany launched Operation Barbarossa and invaded the Soviet Union on June 22, 1941, some Estonians hoped that the Germans would liberate the Baltics from Soviet rule.
+The Army Group North, led by Field Marshal Wilhelm Ritter von Leeb, invaded Estonia in July of 1941.
+Northern Estonia was the last to be occupied by the German forces.
+Around 12,000 partisans of the Estonian Forest Brothers attacked the NKVD forces and the Soviet 8th Army.
+After the German 18th Army crossed the Estonian southern border on July 7–9, the Forest Brothers organized bigger units.
+They took on the Soviet 8th Army units and destruction battalions at Antsla on 5 July 1941.